linuxdocs2025/Linux-Batch/Chapter 4: Working with Text Files/Readme.md

-# Working with Text Files in Linux
+# Working with Text Files

 In Linux, text files are the most common way to store data, configurations, and scripts.
 This guide covers different commands and examples to **create, view, edit, search, and manipulate text files**.